 PALI PUKA HIKE FOR AN AMAZING SUNSET

-Pali Puka is a great hike for sunset as the sun rays sneaks through a gap in the mountains casting light across the valley!
+The Pali Puka hike on Oahu is a great trail for sunset as the sun rays sneak through a gap in the mountains casting light across the valley!

-From the first viewpoint you can see Kaneohe, the Pali tunnels and even to China Man’s Hat on a clear day.
+The trail heads straight up the hill in the undergrowth and then spits you out on the edge of the cliff with a huge drop-off.
+You then walk along the cliff edge, watching your step carefully.
+From the first viewpoint, you can see Kaneohe, the Pali tunnels and even to China Man’s Hat on a clear day.
 If you are as classy as my friends you might find this a great place to enjoy a drink and relax.

-For the rest of us it is time to continue on to find the puka.
+You now continue on in search of the Puka.
 Keep following the trail and another 5 or so minutes will bring you to the hole in the rock!
-This is why you hiked the Pali Puka so hopefully a rainbow appears for you too!
-If you love Puka’s as much as we do you gotta also check out the Tom Tom Trail for another great puka.
+This is why you did the Pali Puka Hike so hopefully, a rainbow appears for you too!
+If you love Pukas as much as we do you gotta also check out the Tom Tom Trail for another great puka.

 Keep climbing Pali Puka for the sunset spot!